WSA Appraisals - Personal Property Value Solutions

 Click HERE for Todd's online professional profile.

-Todd W. Sigety is a certified member of the International Society of Appraisers, and a past President, treasurer and former member of the ISA Board of Directors.
+Todd W. Sigety is a past certified member of the International Society of Appraisers, and a past President, treasurer and former member of the ISA Board of Directors.
 He is currently the lead appraiser and furniture specialist with the Potomack Company, a leading regional auction house based in Alexandria, VA.
-With a certification in personal property appraising from the International Society of Appraisers, part of the ISA Private Client service, and a holding a connoisseurship certificate in Fine and Decorative Arts from the George Washington University, he is qualified to appraise a wide range of fine and decorative arts.He is well known for his expertise in appraising, evaluating and authenticating period English and American antique furniture, fine art and unique/complex appraisal assignments.
+As an independent appraiser, holding a connoisseurship certificate in Fine and Decorative Arts from the George Washington University, he is qualified to appraise a wide range of fine and decorative arts.He is well known for his expertise in appraising, evaluating and authenticating period English and American antique furniture, fine art and unique/complex appraisal assignments.

 Todd Sigety is uniquely qualified to execute professional written appraisals and opinions of value on antique furniture and fine art.
 He is familiar with many antique dealers, shop owners, auction houses and art and antique fairs and show promoters in the greater Washington DC metropolitan area and beyond, and recognizes the importance of assigning the proper markets when determining values of antiques and fine art.
 In addition to identifying these complex markets and types of values, Mr. Sigety's education and diverse background in antique sales, property valuation, and identification make him uniquely qualified to perform written fine art, decorative arts and residential content appraisals.